An Efficient Transfer Learning Framework for Multiagent Reinforcement Learning: Experimental Results

-Table \ref{figure9} shows the average collisions of agents and the average distance between each agent and its nearest landmark in cooperative navigation.
-We can see that MAOPT-GOA, MAOPT-LOA, and MAOPT-SRO achieve the less collisions and the shorter average distance from landmarks than other methods.
-Furthermore, MAOPT-SRO performs best among all methods.
-The superior advantage of MAOPT is due to the effectiveness in identifying the useful information from other agents' policies.
-Therefore, each agent exploits useful knowledge of other agents and as a result, thus leading to the least collisions and the minimum distance from landmarks.
+Figure \ref{figure8} (c) and (d) shows the average rewards on cooperative navigation game with six (ten) agents.
+In this game, agents are required to cover all landmarks while avoiding collisions.
+We can see that MAPTF performs best among all methods, which means it causes fewer collisions and keeps a shorter average distance from landmarks than other methods.
+The advantage of MAPTF is due to its effectiveness in identifying useful information from other agents' policies.
+Therefore, each agent exploits useful knowledge of other agents and, as a result, thus leads to the least collisions and the minimum distance from landmarks.

+Finally, we present the performance of MAPTF combined with MADDPG and QMIX on MPE tasks shown in Figure \ref{figuremaddpg} and Figure \ref{figureqmix}.
+To further validate the advantage of SRO, we also provide the results of MAPTF with traditional option learning (denoted as MAPTF w/o SRO in Figure \ref{figuremaddpg}).
+MAPTF w/o SRO contains the option module which learns the option value function following single-agent option learning \cite{bacon2017option,DBLP:conf/ijcai/YangHMZHCFWLWP20}.
+We can observe that MAPTF performs best among all methods.
+Although MAPTF with traditional option learning performs better than MADDPG and QMIX learning from scratch, it cannot handle the sample inconsistency problem, thus achieving lower performance than the full MAPTF.